-A special collection to benefit the Retirement Fund for Religious will be taken up during Masses in parishes across the Diocese of Trenton on Dec.
+A special collection to benefit the Retirement Fund for Religious was taken up during Masses in parishes across the Diocese of Trenton on Dec.
 9 and 10.

 This year’s retirement collection will prove a continuing comfort to the more than 300 retired Catholic sisters, brothers and religious order priests who live and serve within the four counties of the Diocese.
 Men and women religious in the Diocese serve mostly in the ministries of education, health care and social services.
 The Diocese’s retired religious are among more than 32,000 men and women who dedicated their lives to serving faithful around the United States in orders whose communities lack retirement savings.

 In 2016, the faithful in Burlington, Mercer, Monmouth and Ocean counties generously donated $328,710.80 to the fund, which was the second highest amount collected among the five New Jersey arch/dioceses.
 Of that donation, $10,254 was allocated for direct support to the Monastery of St. Clare, Chesterfield.
 Learn more about retired religious in the Diocese of Trenton in this story from The Monitor.